m4jidRafiei/Decision-Tree-Python-/README.md

 As you may know "scikit-learn" library in python is not able to make a decision tree based on categorical data, and you have to convert categorical data to numerical before passing them to the classifier method.
 Also, the resulted decision tree is a binary tree while a decision tree does not need to be binary.

-Here we provide a library which is able to make a visual decision tree based on categorical data.
+Here, we provide a library which is able to make a visual decision tree based on categorical data.
 You can read more about decision trees [here](https://en.wikipedia.org/wiki/Decision_tree).

 ## Features
 --------------------